intel/intel-extension-for-pytorch/_sources/tutorials/installation.md.txt

 | 1.9.0 | ✔️ | ✔️ | ✔️ | ✔️ |  |
 | 1.8.0 |  | ✔️ |  |  |  |

+**Note:** Intel® Extension for PyTorch\* has PyTorch version requirement.
+Please check the mapping table above.

 Starting from 1.11.0, you can use normal pip command to install the package.

 ```